openforcefield/open-forcefield-tools/README.md

 ```
 ### Estimating properties

-The `PropertyEstimator` class creates objects that handle property estimation of all of the properties specified in a dataset, given a set or sets of parameters.
+The `PropertyEstimator` class creates objects that handle property estimation of all of the properties specified in a dataset, given a set or sets of descriptions of the system.
 The implementation will isolate the user from whatever backend (local machine, HPC cluster, XSEDE resources, Amazon EC2) is being used to compute the properties, as well as whether new simulations are being launched and analyzed or existing simulation data is being reweighted.
 Different backends will take different optional arguments, but here is an example that will launch and use 10 worker processes on a cluster:
 ```python